Driver License & ID Cards

 Nevada does not issue a Chauffeurs License.
 However, the Nevada Transportation Authority issues driver permits for certificated passenger carriers and the Nevada Taxicab Authority issues permits for taxi drivers in Clark County.

 Combination vehicles, such as tractor-trailers, with a Gross Combination Weight Rating (GCWR) of 26,001 pounds or more, provided the vehicle being towed has a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds or more.
-See the Commercial Driver Handbook.
+See the Commercial Driver Handbook and CDL Handbook Supplement.

 Single vehicles with a weight (GVWR) of 26,001 or more pounds; the operator may tow a vehicle weighing 10,000 pounds GVWR or less.
 See the Commercial Driver Handbook.